 If you love beautiful summer weather and beaches, this is the best time to take advantage of the searing summer temperatures in the Mediterranean!
 Head down to the beaches of Nice or Cannes in Southern France, visit the Spanish Islands such as Ibiza or Mallorca, or go island-hopping in the Greek Islands.

-For somewhat cooler temperatures, the coastline of Algarve is a great choice for a beach holiday with your family.
+For somewhat cooler temperatures, check out the Basque Country in Northern Spain.
+If you want a real beach holiday, the coastline of Algarve in Portugal is a great choice for the whole family.
 You’ll find many water parks, kayaking possibilities, and countless stunning beaches and amazing restaurants.

 Summer is also a good time for visiting Belgium, the Netherlands, UK, Ireland, or Eastern Europe.
 It enjoys good weather at this time of year but is not as hot as southern Europe.